rkiamilev/updated-cisc474-web-app/README.md

       - Project name: Name according to assignment, e.g., `acbart lms`
       - Database Password: Click the "Generate Password" text, then make sure you securely record the password (e.g., with your browser's automatic password saving features) because you will need it in the next step.
       - Region: `East US (North Virginia)`
     - You can now get your connection details for this database.
-Click the "Connect" button at the top of the window, and get the direct connection string.
-Note that the text `YOUR-PASSWORD` will be in the connection string, and you have to replace it with your Supabase password.
+Click the "Connect" button at the top of the window, and get the Transaction Pooler string (not the Direct connection).
+Note that the text `[YOUR-PASSWORD]` will be in the connection string, and you have to replace it with your Supabase password (make sure the brackets are removed too).
 You will need the connection string for the next step.
 - Backend:
   - Render: https://render.com/
   - Directions: